Abdominal MRI scan

 An MRI exam causes no pain.
-If you have difficulty lying still or are very nervous, you may be given a medicine to relax you.
-Too much movement can blur MRI images and cause errors.
+You may get medicine to relax you if you have a problem lying still or are very nervous.
+Moving too much can blur MRI images and cause errors.

 Why the test is performed

-This test may be used to diagnose or evaluate:
+This test may be used to look at: